 Hoop Pine

-This is a long lived tree with specimens identified as over 300 years old.
+This is a large growing and long lived tree with specimens identified as over 300 years old reaching 50 – 60m in height.

 These trees were widely used by early settlers for timber, and much of the older stands were harvested.

-This is a tree that requires a large garden or park to cope with its size.
+Being a large tree it requires a large garden or park to cope with its size.
+It does grow quickly when young, and then growth rate slows as it ages.

-In a well drained soil and a warm climate, Araucaria cunninghamianii is very low care once established.
+In a well drained soil and a warm climate, Araucaria cunninghamii is very low care once established.

 You do need to choose a permanent position as these trees do take well to being transplanted.